SaraGraveline/Cart263/Project 1/README.md

 # Project 1 - A Night at the Movies
 Sara Graveline

-This project is loosely based on the movie called Nerve.
-In this movie, the player needs to get the dare given by the watcher.
+This project is a very small concept from the movie called Nerve.
+In this movie, the user of this game called nerve has two options: watcher or player.
+The people who watch are the one who comes up with dare for the player who plays this game.
+The dares can be anything and the player must complete the dare to win money and get closer to the end up / finals.
+Whoever gets more challenges done to get more money, and will compete in the finals.
+There will only be one winner.
+The player has to record them completing the dare with their own phone.
+The game nerve is an open source.

-The dare can be anything and at the end, there is only one player.
-This project looks at two made up dare that the user needs to preform to finish the game.
+While learning about ResponsiveVoice, annyang!, webcam, and JSON data, I was starting to see how scary the internet is.
+This is why I related this movie to these coding systems because with this and advanced knowledge one can easily their skill for good or bad.
+They can easily ruin someone's life.
+So I wanted to use everything we learned in class in the project to show how scary the internet is but I overestimated myself.
+However, I am still happy with what I made.
+I might complete this game later on during class or free time.

-Dare 1 is to drop a worse picture of oneself and dare 2 is to name the family member one dislike the most.
+This small game contains two dares that the player will have to perform to move on to the next round.
+The first dare is that the player must take the worse image possible and drag and drop it onto the canvas.
+This action shows internet stores all the information we provide to it.
+The second dare is where the player must name a family member’s name who they dislike the most.
+This represents that we must be careful with what we write and which platform we write it on.
+The overall concept is that the internet is a scary place and we should all be very careful of it.